 Pantera Pavers claims using a sealant is more effective than cleaning your pavers regularly in terms of mold prevention.
 Nothing beats preventing mold growth before it starts.
 That being said, we still recommend washing your sealed pavers every couple of months to keep grime and debris from building up.

 We’ve also written an extensive guide on dealing with mold on pavers to teach you what to do if you notice black mold on your pavers.
-[How to Get Rid of Black Mold on Pavers Around a Pool]

 Now that you know the numerous benefits of sealing the pavers around your pool, it’s time to find the perfect method.
 Below, we’ll break down the step-by-step details you need to achieve the perfect water-resistant seal every time.